ufosc/getting-started/introduction.md

-# Open Source Club Introduction
+us to surface up to three repository recommendations in the new right sidebar.# Open Source Club Introduction

 Welcome!
 This file exists to introduce people to what the OSC is, how OSC works, and where to find additional resources.